SATheinen/trapped-ion-artiq/README.md

 ### Quantum error correction - `qec_x_check.py`

 Error correction for bitflips occuring in a logical qubit consisting of 3 real qubits.
-The error is introduced artificially by flipping one qubit and then corrected.
+The error is introduced artificially by flipping one qubit, then detected with ancilla qubits and finally corrected.

 ![QEC](doc/qec_x_check.png)